-Section 1 proposes to amend the North Carolina Constitution to add a new Section 19.1 to Article I that would prohibit the taking of private property by eminent domain except for a public use.
+Section 1 proposes to amend the North Carolina Constitution by adding a new Section 39 to Article I that would prohibit the taking of private property by eminent domain except for a public use.
 The amendment also would require just compensation to be paid as determined by jury trial if requested by any party.

-Section 2 provides that the amendment shall be submitted to the voters of the State at the statewide election on November 6, 2018.
-Section 3 provides that if a majority of the voters favor the amendment, the State Board of Elections shall certify the amendment to the Secretary of State, who shall then enroll the amendment.
-The amendment would become effective upon certification and apply to takings occurring after that date.
+Section 2 provides that the amendment must be submitted to the voters of the State at the primary election held in March of 2020.

+Section 3 provides that if a majority of the votes cast on the question favor the amendment, the State Board of Elections must certify the amendment to the Secretary of State, who must then enroll the amendment.
+The amendment would become effective upon certification and would apply to takings occurring after that date.

 Section 4 amends G.S.
-40A-3 to:
+40A-3 to do all of the following:

-- Change the purpose for which private, local public, and other public condemnors may condemn property from "public use or benefit" to "public use." - Clarify that the purposes for which private condemnors may acquire property for the public use include construction of "communication facilities" (replacing the current reference to "telegraphs" and "telephones") and "facilities related to the distribution of natural gas." - Permit private condemnors, local public condemnors, and other public condemnors subject to G.S.
-40A-3 to acquire property by eminent domain for the connection of any customer or customers.
+- Change the purpose for which private, local public, and other public condemnors may condemn property from "public use or benefit" to "public use."
+By including this statutory change with the proposed constitutional amendment, this Section makes clear that, in pari materia, the General Assembly finds that condemnation by the authorized private, local public, and other public condemnors for a statutorily authorized reason remain valid as a public use. - Clarify that the purposes for which private condemnors may acquire property for the public use include construction of "communication facilities" (replacing the current reference to "telegraphs" and "telephones") and "facilities related to the distribution of natural gas." - Permit private condemnors, local public condemnors, and other public condemnors to acquire property by eminent domain for the connection of any customer or customers.

 EFFECTIVE DATE: Section 4 of this act becomes effective when this act becomes law and applies to takings occurring on or after that date.
 The remainder of this act is effective when it becomes law.
-4 Kaperonis v.
-NC State Highway Commission, 260 N.C.
-587, 133 S.E.2d 464 (1963).